 What Are The Risks Of Feeding Cauliflower To Bearded Dragons?

-Cauliflower contains high levels of oxalic acid; an element is known to cause kidney stones when eaten excessively by humans and animals alike.
+Cauliflower contains high levels of oxalic acid; an element known to cause kidney stones when eaten excessively by humans and animals alike.

 Additionally, giving too many calcium-rich foods such as cauliflower can lead to metabolic bone disease within reptiles due to them being unable to adequately process large amounts of calcium without enough vitamin D3 from natural sunlight or supplements.